Language selection

 Travellers who apply for an eTA are advised to be cautious in all dealings with companies that claim to offer help in getting an eTA.
 These companies are not operating on behalf of the Government of Canada.
 Many have established websites that charge a fee to provide information and submit eTA applications.

-This Government of Canada website is the official place to apply for an Electronic Travel Application.
+This Government of Canada website is the official place to apply for an Electronic Travel Authorization.

-If you are a US citizen or permanent resident, you must carry proof of citizenship such as a:
+If you are a US citizen, you must carry proof of citizenship such as a:

-If you are a US permanent resident, ensure you carry proof of your status such as a US Permanent Resident Card.
+If you are a US permanent resident, you must carry both proof of citizenship and proof of status in the United States, such as a valid US permanent resident card.

 Travel with children and minors